 What Is Concrete Resurfacing And How Can You Do It?

-One thing to get out of the way before we start — we don’t recommend simply pouring new concrete on top of the old.
-Any surfacing professional will tell you that this is setting yourself up for disaster.
+One thing to get out of the way — we don’t recommend simply pouring new concrete on top of the old.
+Any surfacing professional will tell you this isn’t a good idea!
 A new concrete slab won't properly adhere to the surface beneath it, because concrete doesn’t contain any bonding agents in its formula.
-This means a fast route back to where you started; with concrete in bad condition.
+This brings you back to where you started; with concrete in bad condition.

 How to Resurface Concrete